 Dissemination and Media: See find an expert page

 He is co-director of the GCHU based at Kellogg College, which has been established to foster a better understanding of the interaction between healthcare and urbanisation.

 Conflicts of interest and payments:

-He holds grant funding from the NIHR School of Primary Care Research, the NIHR BRC Oxford, and the World Health Organization for a series of Living rapid reviews on the modes of transmission of SARs-CoV-2 reference WHO registration No2020/1077093.
-He has received financial remuneration from an asbestos case and given legal advice on mesh, hormone pregnancy tests and Sodium Valproate.
-He receives expenses and payments for his media work.
-He receives expenses for teaching EBM, and his GP work out of hours in NHS.
+He holds grant funding from the NIHR School of Primary Care Research and previously form the World Health Organization for a series of Living rapid reviews on the modes of transmission of SARs-CoV-2 reference WHO registration No2020/1077093 that are still ongoing.
+He has received financial remuneration from an asbestos case and given legal advice on mesh, hormone pregnancy tests and sodium valproate.
+He receives expenses and payments for his media work and for teaching EBM, and his GP work out of hours in the NHS.
 He has received income from the publication of a series of toolkit books for appraising treatment recommendations in non-NHS settings and evidence reviews.
 He is an advisor to Collateral Global, the Sir James Mackenzie Institute for Early Diagnosis at St Andrew's University, and the WHO's International Clinical Trials Registry Platform (ICTRP) and is a member of the Board of Preventing Overdiagnosis.
 He is also the co-director of the Global Centre for Healthcare and Urbanisation.